How to Pressure Wash a House: Achieving Professional Results at Home

 Detergent

-You will need detergent because it can make your job much easier.
-If you are pressure washing without it, the siding could be at risk because the water pressure and amount required is higher to remove grime and dirt.
+You'll need detergent because it can make your job much easier.
+If you pressure wash without it, your siding could be at risk because the water pressure and amount required is higher to remove grime and dirt.

 Whether your house siding is made of vinyl, wood, brick, or stucco, there are always specific detergents for cleaning it, but always remember to buy only environment-friendly products.